Threshold of originality: Pre-positioned recording devices

 In New Zealand, the Copyright Act 1994 requires films to be original to qualify for copyright protection.
 However, according to law professor Susy Frankel, case law supports a low threshold of originality, so arguments could be made that such recordings can be copyrighted because placing and operating a video camera involves "skill, judgement, and labour".
 She states that it's also possible that security camera films would not meet the threshold, and that "each case must be assessed on its facts".

 In Canada, "skill and judgement" are required for a photograph to be protected by copyright, and a photograph meets this threshold "even by the particular angle and point of view" according to the Canadian Internet Policy and Public Interest Clinic.
 However, legal scholar David Vaver has expressed the view that "whether scenes taken by an automatic surveillance camera are authored by anyone is doubtful: the person responsible for positioning the camera is no Atom Egoyan.
 Such authorless films may have no copyright at all".

 In the law of continental European countries, works are required to be original to have copyright protection.
-According to a 2002 book by professor and lawyer Pascal Kamina, written before the European Court of Justice harmonized the threshold of originality between European Union member countries in 2009, "it is unlikely, however, that security camera videos would be considered original".
+According to a 2002 book by professor and lawyer Pascal Kamina, written before the European Court of Justice harmonised the threshold of originality between European Union member countries in 2009, "it is unlikely, however, that security camera videos would be considered original".

 Russian copyright law specifically exempts purely informational reports on events and facts from protection, and security camera footage is not considered a work of authorship.
 This interpretation was applied in a number of Russian legal cases.